FixelAlgorithmsTeam/fixel/_posts/2019-04-12-fixel-detailizer-3-user-guide.md

 The figure above shows the *Original Image*, Image sharpened with *Unsharp Mask* (USM) with `Amount = 250` and `Radius = 15` using Luminosity Blend Mode and [Fixel Detailizer 3][98] with `Medium = 250` with `Luminosity Mode = ON`.
 As could one see above, [Fixel Detailizer 3][98] yields much less artifacts and *Halos*.
-For instance, have a look at the orange petals at the bottom left of the USM Image, the color is brighter due to [Light Halos][04] while there is no such effetc on the [Fixel Detailizer 3][98] image.
+For instance, have a look at the orange petals at the bottom left of the USM Image, the color is brighter due to [Light Halos][04] while there is no such effect on the [Fixel Detailizer 3][98] image.
 Looking at the drops all over the flower one could see both [dark and light Halos][04] on the USM image while no apparent *Halos* on [Fixel Detailizer 3][98] image.
 Of course in the above case values were exaggerated to show the point.
 Though if someone is after *Pseudo HDR Look* one could see the effectiveness of [Fixel Detailizer 3][98] which creates more natural and artifact & Halos free image.